About the Trust

 - David Bonham-Carter

-- There is no application form - applications must be by letter, sent by post, with both letter and supporting documents printed single sided (we accept this may not be possible for the annual accounts).
+- Applications must be by letter and include details of the funds required, the funds raised so far and the timescale involved.
+They need to be accompanied by the completed Application Covering Sheet and sent by post, with supporting documents printed Single sided (we accept this may not be possible for the annual accounts).

 - Applications are not acknowledged on receipt.